jacobian/djangobook.com/chapter02.rst

     supported it experimentally.
 Python 3.0 introduced a substantial number of backwards-incompatible changes to the language itself, and, as a result, many major Python libraries and frameworks, including Django, had not yet caught up.
-Python 3.0 support is expected in Django version 1.5.
+Python 3.0 support is expected in Django version 1.5 at the earliest.

 Installation
 ------------